ice-wm/FAQ/index.md

 IceWM has both ways:

--  To switch to desktop number *n* you simply press `"Ctrl-Alt-n"`
+- To switch to desktop number *n* you simply press `Ctrl+Alt+n`.
--  To switch one desktop to the left you press `"Ctrl-Alt-Cursor_Left"`
+- To switch one desktop to the left you press `Ctrl+Alt+Left`.
--  To switch one desktop to the right you press `"Ctrl-Alt-Cursor_Right"`
+- To switch one desktop to the right you press `Ctrl+Alt+Right`.

-`"Cursor_Left"` `("Cursor_Right")`
-represents the key that moves your cursor one character to the left (right).

-If you are using `"Ctrl-Alt-Cursor_Right"` on the rightmost desktop you switch to the leftmost desktop.
-From here, `"Ctrl-Alt-Cursor_Left"` brings you back to the rightmost desktop.
+If you are using `Ctrl+Alt+Right` on the rightmost desktop you switch to the leftmost desktop.
+From here, `Ctrl+Alt+Left` brings you back to the rightmost desktop.

-*What if you have more than ten virtual desktops?* In this case `"Ctrl-Alt-n"` will only work for the first ten desktops while switching to the left or right still works for all desktops.
+*What if you have more than ten virtual desktops?* In this case `Ctrl+Alt+n` will only work for the first ten desktops while switching to the left or right still works for all desktops.

-IceWM has another feature to offer: You may not only use your keyboard to switch desktops, you can also use it to move windows from one desktop to another.
-The next section is on this (you should read it, too).

 **Note:** To switch desktops when moving mouse on desktop edges use preference:

 ```
     EdgeSwitch=1
 ```

-then you can change workspaces automatically by moving your cursor to the left/right edges of your screen.
+then you can change workspaces by moving your cursor to the left/right edges of your screen.

 ### Move windows to desktops